River Derwent, Yorkshire: Geology

 At its source on the North York Moors the River Derwent and its tributaries run over Corallian Limestone from the Jurassic period.
 Downstream of Stamford Bridge the catchment area is mainly of Sherwood Sandstone from the Triassic period.
 To the east this sandstone dips under Mercia Mudstone, also of the Triassic period.

 Some of the underlying rocks are major aquifers and provide a valuable source for water supply in the area.
 The major aquifers are the Corallian limestone, chalk and Sherwood sandstone.
 The Corallian Limestone outcrops on the hills surrounding the Vale of Pickering and is made up of a series of limestones and sandstones.
 This aquifer is unconfined in parts and gets water from the River Rye and River Derwent through swallow holes.

 Before the last ice age the waters of the upper Derwent flowed east and discharged into the sea at Scalby, near Scarborough.
 The River Hertford, the present middle Derwent and the River Rye flowed east and discharged into the North Sea near Filey Brigg.
 During the Ice Age these outlets were blocked by a tongue of ice which extended down the North Sea basin carrying with it large amounts of glacial detritus.
 As the ice melted the detritus was deposited to form the Wykeham moraine and permanently blocked the eastern exits of the watercourse.
 Water from the melting ice and the North York Moors formed a lake in the Vale of Pickering which expanded and deepened until eventually the water escaped by overflowing at the lowest point at Kirkham.
 The water cut a gorge through the Howardian Hills as it drained away southwards, breaching the Escrick moraine just east of Wheldrake, and joining the Humber glacial lake.

 Climate

 Rainfall and climate conditions vary slightly across the Derwent catchment area due to the topography.

 Annual rainfall ranges from averages of 600 mm at Barmby Barrage to over 1100 mm at its source on the North York Moors.

 Course and character of the Derwent catchment area

 For management purposes the catchment area has been divided into ten smaller units.
 Two of these units (Howe Bridge and Ness) relate to the River Rye which is the subject of a separate article.
 The other eight, starting at the source, are:

+Point of divergence of the Sea Cut (left) from the Derwent (right); Weir Head Sluice (in the background on the right) limits the flow of the Derwent during flood conditions.